slipperstree/game-and-watch-snake/README.md

 ## Thanks
 - This project is based on [game-and-watch-base](https://github.com/ghidraninja/game-and-watch-base).
-- This project use Drivers by [game-and-watch-retro-go](https://github.com/kbeckmann/game-and-watch-retro-go) downloaded.
+- This project use some code (power down etc.) from [game-and-watch-retro-go](https://github.com/kbeckmann/game-and-watch-retro-go).
+- Thanks _tim_ in [discord](https://discord.gg/Zks9wsscK3) for many helps.
+He also create a page which lists a lot of fun thing with G&W, you can take a look if you like, [Here is it](https://www.schuerewegen.tk/gnw/)